 16. Golf is usually cheaper at the start of the season.
-Besides boasting a world class course, Silvertip Resort has a tempting date night package, too.
-From Wednesday through Sunday, it’s only $119 for three courses for two people, plus a bottle of wine from their Sommelier Select List.
+Besides boasting a world class course, Silvertip Resort has a fabulous brunch at their restaurant, Rustica.

-18. It seems odd to be hiking in March, but many years it’s totally doable.
+18. It seems odd to be hiking in March or April, but many years it’s totally doable.
 Stick to lower elevations for trails clear of snow.

 19. It’s hard to find a green spa, but Verde Day Spa is one of them.
 They’ve got several locations in Canmore and even one at Sunshine Village to melt away city stressors.
 I head here for facials, massage and even waxing.
 (I don’t know what it is about their wax, but I swear it hurts less.)
 With tricked out showers, be sure to book an extra 15-minutes after your treatment so you can freshen up while getting pummelled at the same time.
 Check out what else you can do at Sunshine Village that doesn’t involve skiing.